JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-01-16-explain_clinical_doc_vop_en.md

 val result = ner_pipeline.annotate("""I had been feeling really tired all the time and was losing weight without even trying.
 My doctor checked my sugar levels and they came out to be high.
 So, I have type 2 diabetes.
 He put me on two medications - I take metformin 500 mg twice a day, and glipizide 5 mg before breakfast and dinner.
 I also have to watch what I eat and try to exercise more.
 Now, I also have chronic acid reflux disease or GERD.
-Now I take a daily pill called omeprazole 20 mg to reduce the stomach acid and control the heartburn symptoms.""")
+Now I take daily omeprazole 20 mg to control the heartburn symptoms.""")

 ```
 </div>